tushar-454/event-management-react/questions_and_answers.md

 <details><summary><b>Answer</b></summary>
 <p>

-#### Answer: A: {}
+#### Answer: B: ReferenceError: greetign is not defined

-<i>1st declare a variable as greeting name by let, then assign an object.
-So this veriable reference store now our memory.
-Now we can access any time by call the variable name</i>
+<i>1st declare a variable as greeting name by let, then assign an object in greetign.
+So this greetign veriable reference not store our memory.
+So we can not access greetign.
+So output will be an error greetign is not defined</i>

 </p>
 </details>